bijoutrouvaille/vim-scavenger/README.md

 -- I don't know, which is why I made this one, but please send me its name so I can post it here.

-Can you add feature X?
+Can you add a feature I would like to see?

 -- It's possible, please create an issue and we can discuss it.